-Your snowmobile is provided with a number of shields and guards.
+Your snowmobile is provided with a number of shields and quards.
 Leave these in place on your vehicle as they are designed to keep clothing and hands out of moving parts and away from hot components.
 Never attempt to make adjustments to any moving part while the engine is running.

-- 1. Side panels
+- 1. Upper Side panels

-- 2. Upper front hood
+- Front hood

-- 3. Lower front hood
+Side Panels